esciencecenter-digital-skills/2023-05-08-ds-geospatial-python/files/Collaborative_Document_Day1.md

 Q How can I access older images?

-Q, Max Is there any trick to install all the geospatial-python packages in the Google Colab?
+Q, Is there any trick to install all the geospatial-python packages in the Google Colab?
 I don't want to install all manually.
     - In Collab this is not possible, but you might like [binder](mybinder.org).
 You put your notebook in a Github repo, then with a single URL you can have this notebook running.

 ## Lecture resumed